esmond09/machine-learning-American-Sign-Language-classification/README.md

 ## Description
 This study addresses image classification challenges associated with American Sign Language (ASL) by using support vector machines (SVM) models to train a dataset of 20 classes, each class containing a class of 30 example images.

+Data split 60% for trainning, 20% for testing and 20% for validation Result :

 ## Dataset link (Google drive)
 https://drive.google.com/file/d/15d5_LmT4KOiAjq4uTqr7F4aW5E9Hapk6/view?usp=drive_link